kstasko/notes/aws/data-analyst-cert/da-udemy-s1-collection.md

 ### *Overview*
 > I would say the most important things [to know] is going to be the thing registry to know that there is security, the IoT message broker, the rules engine and the device shadow.

-`**device gateway**` - enables your device to securely communicate `**rules engine**` - contains a bunch of rules that you can define allowing you to modify the behavior of your devices based on them. `It alls us to send data to many different targets.`
+`device gateway` - enables your device to securely communicate `rules engine` - contains rules that you can define allowing you to modify the behavior of your devices based on them. `It allows us to send data to many different targets.`
 `**device shadow**` - literally a shadow of my device.
 If your device is disconnected from the network, the shadow helps tell it what rule/action to follow to be back up to date

 ### *Components Deep Dive*